Anyone can knit!

 Statement for more information.

-Row 1:For this stitch you will always be crossing one loop in FRONT of the next loop.
-To start the first row, take the last loop in your foundation row and cross it over the 2nd to last loop in the foundation row.
+To start the first row, take the last loop in your foundation row and cross it over the 2nd to the last loop in the foundation row as shown below in the photo.
 Note: We are not using the working yarn yet.

+Next, we begin to use the working yarn.
 Take the first loop in your working yarn and insert it from back to front through the rightmost loop.
-This would be the 2nd to last loop from your foundation row.
+This would be the 2nd to the last loop from your foundation row.

 Take the next loop in your working yarn and insert it into the loop you crossed over in the first step.
 Now you should have the first two loops you crossed over stitched with the working yarn.
 You are finished with these loops for now.